The Hubble Constant from Blue Type Ia Supernovae: The Hubble Constant from Blue Supernovae

-One of the caveats of such a color-bin test may be the so-called `Eddington bias' \citep{1913MNRAS..73..359E}.
-A SN~Ia with a color measurement falling on one side of the color cut with error bars extending into both color bins may in reality have a color that is either bluer or redder than the given color cut.
-This can introduce a bias in fitting the parameters as also discussed in \citet{2008ApJ...686..749K} and \citet{2023arXiv231112098R}.
-We verify the effect by only considering SN~Ia with measured colors including uncertainties being completely within a bin in the Appendix~\ref{Apsec:csp}.
-We find that only a very small percentage of SNe~Ia has color measurements with uncertainties extending into the neighboring color bin, which does not significantly alter our results.
-We acknowledge that this does not exclude a possible bias by SNe~Ia that may have precise but inaccurate measured lightcurve parameters.
+One of the caveats of such a color bin test may be the so-called `Eddington bias' \citep{1913MNRAS..73..359E}.
+An SN~Ia with a color measurement falling on one side of the color cut with error bars extending into both color bins may, in reality, have a color that is either bluer or redder than the given color cut.
+This can introduce a bias in fitting the parameters, as also discussed in \citet{2008ApJ...686..749K} and \citet{2025ApJ...986..231R}.
+In Appendix~\ref{Apsec:csp}, we verify the effect by only considering SNe~Ia with measured colors and uncertainties, which are fully included in a bin.
+We find that only a very small percentage of SNe~Ia have color measurements with uncertainties extending into the neighboring color bin, which does not significantly alter our results.
+We acknowledge that this does not exclude a possible bias by SNe~Ia that may have precisely but inaccurately measured lightcurve parameters.
+As discussed above, the choice of binning is aimed at identifying the bluest, least-extinguished SNe~Ia.
+Alternative choices of binning are explored in Appendix~\ref{Apsec:panth} and \ref{Apsec:csp} and shown in Appendix Figures \ref{fig:appcolbins}, \ref{fig:appNbins_fit} and \ref{fig:appcolbinsUDD}.